James Sullivan (Victorian politician)

-James Forester Sullivan (1817-1876) was born in Ireland and served as a member of the Victorian Legislative Assembly in Australia.
+James Forester Sullivan (1817–1876) was born in Ireland and served as a member of the Victorian Legislative Assembly in Australia.
 He was the member for Collingwood between 1 May 1874 and 1 February 1876 then the member for Mandurang between 1 May 1861 1 January 1871.

 In parliament he served as Commissioner of Roads and Railways, Commissioner of Trade and Customs, Minister of Mines, and Vice-President of the Board of Land and Works.

-He died in Melbourne on 3 February 1876.
+Sullivan died in Melbourne on 3 February 1876.